pndaproject/red-pnda/README.md

 The `avro.log.localtest` topic can be used to ingest PNDA avro encoded data.

-Note that if you use the `avro.log.localtest` topic, data is flushed to the disk of the VM.
+Note that if you use the `avro.log.localtest` topic, data is written to the disk of the VM.

 By default data is stored in the `/data` directory of the VM's filesystem.